ITfoxtec/FoxIDs/docs/index.md

 Hosting:

-- FoxIDs SaaS is available at [FoxIDs.com](https://www.foxids.com/action/createtenant) as an Identity Services (IDS) also called Identity as a Service (IDaaS).
+- FoxIDs SaaS is available at [FoxIDs.com](https://www.foxids.com/action/createtenant) as an Identity Services (IDS).
-FoxIDs.com is hosted in Azure West Europe (Netherlands) and Sweden Central.
 - You can [deploy](deployment.md) FoxIDs anywhere using Docker or Kubernetes (K8s).

 > For more information please see the [get started](get-started.md) guide.